Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Control of false discovery rate

-\begin{remark} In Appendix \ref{sec:FDR-lowerbound} we show that Theorems \ref{thm:FDR-control} and \ref{thm:FDR-control-2} cannot be substantially improved, unless specific restrictions are imposed on the generalized alpha-investing rule.
+\begin{remark} In Appendix~\ref{sec:FDR-lowerbound} we show that Theorems \ref{thm:FDR-control} and \ref{thm:FDR-control-2} cannot be substantially improved, unless specific restrictions are imposed on the generalized alpha investing rule.
 In particular, we prove that there exist generalized alpha investing rules for which $\lim\inf_{n\to\infty}\FDR(n)\ge b_0$, and $\lim_{n\to\infty}\sFDR_{w_0/b_0} = b_0$. \end{remark}